Bob Hannum Polishes Historic Markers in Time for the 250th

 With a break in the Covid pandemic, I returned to Manila for six weeks in February 2022 to finish the work... or so I thought!
 It was a complicated trip this time with more costly airfare, a five-day quarantine, a Covid test, and a Philippine visa which I could only get in-person at the Philippine Embassy in Washington, DC.

-First thing when I arrived, I checked the custom color tiles I ordered - did they match?
-Yes for 23 but no for 5!
+First thing when I arrived, I checked the custom color tiles I ordered.
+Not all of them matched - 23 did, but 5 didn't.
 So we completed our work with the tiles we had - a big enough task taking 6 weeks.
 But I'd have to return.

 More Damage